Modernizing the Intranet of a multinational finance organization

 Personalized views

-I also ran informal contextual inquiries—watching how users actually worked inside the tool versus how they described it.
+I also ran informal contextual inquiries, watching how users actually worked inside the tool versus how they described it.

 “I’ve built my own folder system on my desktop just so I don’t have to touch the intranet more than I need to.”

-— Tax team assistant
+— Tax expert

 — Senior auditor